Get Your Best Mortgage Deal, Completely Fee-Free!

 Fixed Rate Mortgages: Should You Fix Your Mortgage Rate Now?

-Even if you are currently on a fixed-rate mortgage, where the fixed period isn’t due to expire for another 6 months, it is possible to lock in a cheap rate now, which will start when your current fixed deal ends, avoiding any early redemption charges from your existing lender.
+Even if you’re currently on a fixed-rate mortgage set to expire in six months, you may still lock in a competitive rate now to begin when your current deal ends, avoiding early repayment charges from your existing lender.

 Discuss your options with a knowledgeable advisor